 So here are the three biggest misconceptions [Mauritian/my] parents have about studying in Malaysia:Continue Reading "3 Misconceptions Parents Have About Studying In Malaysia"

 Whether you are a teenager fresh out of high school and preparing for studying abroad or you are a current University student about to go on an exchange/transfer program—this piece of advice is for you.
 As a Mauritian, I’ve always been fed hazy dreams about going abroad to study.
-Because going abroad makes you more successful, they say.
-Because it’s what smart people do, they say.
-Although these statements are debatable, studying abroad does expand your possibilities and life experience.
-But, know that it is not…Continue Reading “An Open Letter to Those Who Are Preparing for Studying Abroad”
+Because going abroad makes you more successful,…Continue Reading “An Open Letter to Those Who Are Preparing to Study Abroad”